 JUNE 1 - Nº 152 2 Kings 5:16-27

 Gehazi was greedy.
 He wanted more than God intended for him to have.
 Greed is always sinful and selfish.
 It causes us to reach for things we shouldn’t have—often at the expense of others.
-It frequently leads to more sin.
+Greed frequently leads to more sin.
 In Gehazi’s case, it led to lies and deception.
-In the end, it resulted in very serious consequences!
+And in the end, it resulted in very serious consequences!